azgard88odin/tools/README.md

 3. Mike Haggis

 **NOTE:** Some of the utilities will require administrative privileges.

+### Installation
+When installing modules you will generally install them in $env:USERPROFILE\Documents\WindowsPowerShell\Modules
+In this directory you will have to create a directory for each module with the same name as the module.
+E.g. CheatSheets or PrivacyAndSecurity

+Then you will need to create a module manifest with the following cmdlet.
+Please provide the full path to the module directory:
+    New-ModuleManifest -Path "$env:USERPROFILE\Documents\WindowsPowerShell\Modules\CheatSheets\CheatSheets.psd1" `
+        -RootModule "$env:USERPROFILE\Documents\WindowsPowerShell\Modules\CheatSheets\CheatSheets.psm1" `
+        -Author "Fred Twostairs" `
+        -Description "I am a description of this module" ` -ModuleVersion "1.0.0"

 ### CustomUtilities
 This module contains useful utilities for working with files, data and general tasks.